Raúl Bobadilla: Augsburg

 On 15 August 2013, FC Augsburg announced that Bobadilla signed a contract until 30 June 2016.

 On 9 May 2015, Bobadilla scored the only goal as Augsburg won away at Bayern Munich, who had already won the league title, a back-heel after a cross from Pierre-Emile Højbjerg, who was on loan from the opponent.
 In the 14th minute, he had been fouled by goalkeeper Pepe Reina for a penalty, resulting in Reina's dismissal, but Paul Verhaegh's shot hit the post with Manuel Neuer taking over in goal.

 Bobadilla finished the 2014–15 season as Augsburg's top-scorer with 10 goals in all competitions.

 Borussia Mönchengladbach

 On 17 August 2017, after 4 years in Augsburg, Bobadilla returned to Borussia Mönchengladbach on a two-year contract.

 Argentinos Juniors

 Bobadilla returned to Argentina after spending one year with Borussia Mönchengladbach.

 Guarani

 On 27 December 2019, Bobadilla was loaned to Club Guaraní in Paraguay's Primera División.

 Return to Schaffhausen

 On 11 January 2024, Bobadilla returned to FC Schaffhausen in Switzerland.

 Aarau

-On 27 June 2024, Bobadilla signed with Aarau.
+On 27 June 2024, Bobadilla signed with fellow Swiss side Aarau.